ManinderBan/SkylarkTest/README.md

 The purpose of this application is to show how to create a presentable Application using this API.

 #API Documentation
-For this Test we used Two different API.
+For this Test we used Skylark API to get the endpoint to retrieve the right data.

 Sets API: Allow to get all the Sets from Server and show to the user.

+Image API: Get the Image information.

 Episode API: Allow to get all information about a single Episode.

 #Architecture
 For this test I used MVP + Clean Architecture.